bbc/branding-client/README.md

   response determine how long to cache for.
 To override this value set the `cacheTime` to a value in seconds.

+Valid $options keys to pass to the `OrbitClient` are:

+* `env`: To set an environment to request Orbit from.
+Must be one of 'live', 'test' or 'int'.
+If omitted, shall default to 'live'.
+* `cacheTime`: By default the Client uses the cache control headers of the API response determine how long to cache for.
+To override this value set the `cacheTime` to a value in seconds.

 ### Branding Object

-The `Branding` object returned from `getContent()` is a domain object that contains information you should pass to the Orbit client and blocks of content that you should render in your page.
+The `Branding` object returned from `BrandingClient->getContent()` is a domain object that contains information you should pass to the Orbit client and blocks of content that you should render in your page.

 * `$branding->getHead()` should be injected into your `<head>`, directly after Orbit's head content.